 - 6 October 2012 at the Karmi (Karaman) village church, near Kyrenia, North Cyprus, by Miriam Butler (bassoon) and the composer (piano) — third movement only.

 - 1 October 2017 at the Tateuchi Hall at the Community Hall for Music and the Arts, Mountain View, San Jose CA 94040.
 Matt Volkar (bassoon), Melody Fu (piano).

 "In a rare treat, visiting composer Richard Lambert played three movements of his original Sonata with bassoonist Miriam Butler, for whom the piece was written.
 This world premiere saw the pianist accompany the sinuous notes of the woodwind with a tip top accompaniment in an accomplished, light and very English performance much appreciated by the audience.
 It was a privilege to watch such a modest, skilful and relaxed duet."

 "...very beautiful music.
 I am very interested in playing this sonata."

 "I listened to your piece and it looks like quite a unique and challenging piece."

 Blaire K. S. Koerner, Rochester NY.
 Sept 2014

-- This will be published in 2017 by Forton Music
+- This was published in October 2018 by Forton Music